x-crowbar-x/PyBye/README.md

 *****

 I took the inspiration from [DistroTube](https://www.youtube.com/c/DistroTube "Derek Taylor's chanel"), who built a similar [project](https://gitlab.com/dwt1/byebye "ByeBye on GitLab"), which is called ByeBye (hence the name "PyBye") but in Haskell.
+I've also found another repository on GitHub with the same name as this one.
+I made it up myself and did not steal it!
+It's just a coinsidence. :)

 <p>If you have any suggestions or questions, send me an E-mail to pennyvoidtea@gmail.com </p>